VLC Media Player Frame Loss Test

 Using the video stream URL to mount a camera to the CHeKT Bridge is recommended when the standard API mounting process will not allow connection to the camera stream.
 We recommend using The Standard Camera Mounting Process whenever possible.
 These ...

-• Bridge Network Requirements
+• Bridge Network Requirements for CHeKT

 When troubleshooting the connectivity of a CHeKT Bridge it is important to understand a few details.
-1. Connectivity Requirements: DHCP Enabled Network: The Bridge obtains an IP address using DHCP by default.
-The Bridge does support a static IP ...
+Connectivity Requirements: DHCP Enabled Network: The Bridge obtains an IP address using DHCP by default.
+The Bridge does support a static IP address ...